sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2016-07-02-deep_understanding_of_fold.md

 + `foldr` is the only fold function that can process infinite lists, when the binary function has the property of short-circuit evaluation (like logical _and_ `&&` and logical _or_ `||`), the computation will terminate.
 Be careful that `foldr'` can't be used to process infinite list.
-+ Under almost all conditions the `foldl` combinator has the worse performance both in time usage and mmeory allocations and shouldn't be used in production-level code.
++ Under almost all conditions the `foldl` combinator has the worse performance both in time usage and memory allocations and shouldn't be used in production-level code.